What are the current capital gains tax rates in the UK?

 - As of the 2023/24 tax year, the AEA is scheduled to fall to £6,000

-So, with the capital gains tax-free allowance set to fall significantly within a short time frame, maximising tax-efficiency could prove crucial to retain as much of wealth as possible, especially for high-net-worth individuals and experienced investors looking for ways to reduce or even avoid certain capital gains tax bills entirely.
+So, with the capital gains tax-free allowance set to fall significantly within a short time frame, maximising tax efficiency could prove crucial to retaining as much wealth as possible, especially for high-net-worth individuals and experienced investors looking for ways to reduce, or even entirely avoid capital gains tax